 (20.7) No decision may be made by a meeting of the committee unless a quorum is present at the time the decision is purported to be made.

-(20.8) The quorum shall be three or the number nearest to two-thirds of the total number of trustees, whichever is the greater or such larger number as may be decided from time to time by the trustees.
+(20.8) The quorum shall be three or the number nearest to half of the total number of trustees, whichever is the greater or such larger number as may be decided from time to time by the trustees.

 (20.9) A trustee shall not be counted in the quorum present when any decision is made about a matter upon which that trustee is not entitled to vote.